NclRSE-Training/python-intermediate-dev-vsc/_episodes/13-ides.md

 - "What are Integrated Development Environments (IDEs)?"
 - "What are the advantages of using IDEs for software development?"
 objectives:
-- "Set up a (virtual) development environment in PyCharm"
+- "Set up a (virtual) development environment in VS Code"
-- "Use PyCharm to run a Python script"
+- "Use VS Code to run a Python script"

 keypoints:
 - "An IDE is an application that provides a comprehensive set of facilities for software development, including syntax highlighting, code search and completion, version control, testing and debugging."
-- "PyCharm recognises virtual environments configured from the command line using `venv` and `pip`."
+- "With the correct extensions installed VS Code recognises virtual environments configured from the command line using `venv` and `pip`."
 ---

 ## Introduction